flatcar/nebraska/docs/authorization/_index.md

 - Set the timezone to Nebraska's database:
     - `psql postgres://postgres:nebraska@localhost:5432/nebraska -c 'set timezone = "utc";'`

+## Tuning PostgreSQL auto-vacuum

+Autovacuum and autoanalyze in PostgreSQL are effectively disabled when tables are very large.
+This is because the default is 20% of a table (and 10% of a table for analyze).

+We advise to change the mentioned configuration in order to have autovacuum and autoanalyse run when about 5,000 rows change.
+This value was chosen based on getting the autovacuum to run every day, as it's large enough to not cause the autovac to run all the time, but about the right size to make a difference for query statistics and reducing table bloat.

+You can verify (and eventually use) this [SQL file](./autovacuum-tune.sql) where we have set up these changes.

+The analyze threshold was chosen at half the autovacuum threshold because the defaults are set at half.

 # Deploying Nebraska for testing on local computer (noop authentication)

 - Go to the nebraska project directory and run `make`